Bail Bonds Process

 - Can I have the Defendant re-arrested?

-A bail Bond is simply a financial guarantee (promise) made to the Court, guaranteeing the appearance of the defendant to each and every one of his hearings.
+A bail Bond in Phoenix, or any other part of the country, is simply a financial guarantee (promise) made to the Court, guaranteeing the appearance of the defendant to each and every one of his hearings.
 If the defendant fails to appear, the cash value of the bond would be paid to the Court.
-Bonds can always be paid in cash; however, bail bond companies post Surety bonds.
+Bonds can always be paid in cash; however, bail bond Phoenix companies post Surety bonds.
 Surety bonds are paper promises, they are like I.O.U.s.
 If a defendant fails to appear for his/her hearing the Court may order the bond forfeited.
 If the bond was posted in cash, the cash will be retained, if the bond was posted by paper, the Court will make a demand to the Surety to pay the bond’s value in cash.
+This is why we make sure to conduct due diligence into each case prior to issuing our bail bonds.

 What is a Bail Bond Company?

-What are the advantages of using a Bail Bond Company?
+What are the advantages of using a Phoenix Bail Bond Company?

 A bail bond company takes the bite out of a bond.
 Let’s say for example that you want to get a friend out of jail on a five thousand dollar bond ($5,000).
 As an individual you would need to pay the Court the whole $5,000 dollars in cash to get your friend out of jail.
 The Court would hold on to that money for an undetermined amount of time; it could be months and in some cases years.
 The Court will not pay you interest on your money and you cannot retract or surrender your bond.
 A bail bond company on the other hand would only charge you a 10 percent fee, $500, to post your bond.
 Although the fee is nonrefundable, you have not had to tie up $5,000 to get your friend out of jail.